savanirajdeep/savanirajdeep/README.md

   <p align="center">
       I am Rajdeep.
 I started my coding when I was 17 years old.
 Since then I am enjoying journey.
     <br>
-      🔬 I'm currently studying for a bachelor's's degree in Computer Science at VIT University
+      🔬 I'm currently studying for a Bachelor's degree in Computer Science at VIT University
     <br>
       📫 How to reach me: <a href="mailto: savanirajdeep5@gmail.com">savanirajdeep5@gmail.com</a>
   </p>